The Death and Triumph of Civil Rights Hero Jonathan Daniels

 After two years of study, his conscience could no longer simply watch the struggle of the Civil Rights Movement on news broadcasts.
 He and several friends traveled down to Selma, Alabama, to join Martin Luther King’s Selma to Montgomery marches.
 Despite the palpable personal danger, he returned to Alabama again and again through the year, finally receiving permission from the seminary to spend most of a semester there in independent study.

-Working to near exhaustion, Daniels tutored school children, escorted black churchgoers to service at Selma’s Episcopal church.
-For a young and idealistic seminarian, that betrayal must have been the most heartbreaking, because Selma’s Episcopal church was very clear it wanted no part of integration.
-He canvassed governmental agencies in the city and helped black citizens navigate the long, hostile terrain of red tape (in life, you learn a kind bureaucrat can do more good than any dozen charities).
+Working to near exhaustion, Daniels tutored school children and escorted black churchgoers to service.
+For a young and idealistic seminarian,an unfriendly church must have been heartbreaking: Selma’s Episcopal church was very clear it wanted no part of integration.
+He canvassed governmental agencies in the city and helped black citizens navigate the long, hostile terrain of red tape (a kind bureaucrat can do more good than any dozen charities).

-With his help, hundreds of Selma citizens registered to vote, found gainful employment and received needed assistance, all in just a few short months.
+With his help, hundreds of Selma citizens registered to vote, found gainful employment, and received needed assistance.
 We can only cringe and imagine the heaps of nightmarish abuse thrown at Daniels from Selma’s pro-segregation population.

-After the Voting Rights Act passed, Daniels continued his good work, leaving Selma to assist the Student Nonviolent Coordinating Committee in the nearby town of Fort Deposit in Lowndes County, which had several stores and buildings which proudly (and illegally) proclaimed they were WHITES ONLY.
+After the Voting Rights Act passed, Daniels continued his good work, leaving Selma to assist the Student Nonviolent Coordinating Committee in the nearby town of Fort Deposit in Lowndes County, where several stores and buildings proudly (and illegally) proclaimed they were WHITES ONLY.